Burush0/wordpress-ubuntu-server/README.md

 ### 2.4.
 (Optional, but highly recommended) Disable password authentication on guest machine.

 At first, I didn't quite understand what difference this step makes.
 Essentially, if you leave the password authentication enabled, and an unauthorized party gets access to your remote name and server-ip, they could, in theory, bruteforce the password to get access to the server.
-However, if you disable password authentication, the one and only way to remotely connect to the server will be through a keypair, making it a lot more secure.
+However, if you disable password authentication, the one and only way to remotely connect to the server will be through an SSH keypair, making it a lot more secure.

 Edit the `/etc/ssh/sshd_config` file.
 By default, the line `#PasswordAuthentication yes` is commented out, denoted by the \# symbol, so we have to change that to `PasswordAuthentication no`.
 Save changes to the file.
 Restart the SSH service with the following command:
 ```